1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 Market Performance: 11.3% per year

 William McKinley is an exception on many counts.
 To start, most of the presidents that saw the highest stock returns were more recent presidents, whereas McKinley’s first term started in the 1800s.
 Furthermore, most of the presidents from the late 1800s and early 1900s that favored protective tariffs tended to see lousy stock returns.
-McKinley was an exception on that count as well, as he was a strong advocate of tariffs and yet enjoyed the fifth-highest stock returns of all presidents in history.
+McKinley was an exception on that count as well, as he was a strong advocate of tariffs and yet enjoyed the fourth-highest stock returns of all presidents in history.

 This was partly due to timing.
 McKinley came to power just as the depression that had wrecked Grover Cleveland’s presidency was running its course.